Van Cleef & Arpels' Sous les Étoiles high jewellery collection: A celestial postcard from the cosmos

-Van Cleef & Arpels drops an astounding new collection in its universe of most fabulous jewels and it is literally out of this world!
+Van Cleef & Arpels adds an astounding new collection into its universe of most fabulous jewels and it is literally out of this world!
 The latest collection, Sous les Étoiles or heavenly dreams, looks to the universe for inspiration, and it’s a masterclass in jewellery-making and gemology.
 Sous les Étoiles is the epitome of all things beautiful.

 “The Maison has always been interested in the instant where observing nature encounters poetry and the imagination,” states Nicolas Bos, President and CEO of Van Cleef & Arpels.
 “For this new collection, we wanted to prolong the adventure that began with Jules Verne, by exploring the literary and scientific tradition of which his work forms a part.
 It led us to the classical author Lucian of Samosata imagining a voyage in space, to Johannes Kepler and his inspirational text The Dream, or Lunar Astronomy – written in the early 17th century – and to Camille Flammarion, who published his wonderfully illustrated Astronomie populaire in 1880.”